‘Twilight’ author Stephenie Meyer to speak at socially distant author event at a Shelton drive-in theater

 It’s appropriate that the event would happen in the Pacific Northwest: Meyer’s bestselling novels took place in the instantly famous town of Forks, Washington, chosen by Meyer because it was the rainiest place in the country — the better for vampires to stay out of the sun.

 But how can an author event take place during the Summer of Social Distancing?
 Very carefully, said Suzanne Droppert, owner of Ballast Book Company in Bremerton, which is hosting the event.
-The initial plan was for Meyer (who owns a home in the Olympic Peninsula area, so did not make a special trip) to appear on a stage approximately 100 feet from the audience of cars, Droppert explained.
+The initial plan was for Meyer (who owns a home in Washington state, so did not make a special trip) to appear on a stage approximately 100 feet from the audience of cars, Droppert explained.
 The author was to speak for about 45 minutes, answering questions sent by audience members via their phones, and then will leave; she will not sign autographs or otherwise mingle.
 (Copies of “Midnight Sun” with an autographed bookplate — included in each $62/carload ticket — will be handed out at the entry.)

 Meyer’s appearance will be followed by a screening of the 2008 movie “Twilight.”